VivOwoH/Server-Traders-Simulation/README.md

 There will be individual order book for each product.
 Each orderbook include unique sell and buy level, a list of numbers of this product held per trader, and a list of exchange fee put in this product per trader.

+A note for reflection is that due to lack of time, the linkedlist operations are not optimized and there is a lot of dependency between them, causing debug to be very difficult, especially when it comes to updating head/tail order pointers.
+It was also not ideal that  I introduced remove order separated from cancel order (i.e. I implement it as amend order (0,0), because I still need to print the market message).
+I was doing a lot of condition checking to ensure (0,0) orders are skipped when reporting and matching orders, but made debugging all cases difficult.
+The input checking should also be done in queue.c instead of in exchange, as it will allow checking invalid cases in unit tests.

 ## 2. Describe your design decisions for the trader and how it's fault-tolerant.